 - Learn what your allergies are before you go camping; bring allergy medication if needed

 - Bring a first-aid kit and know how to use what’s inside it

-- Tell someone at home where you are, and tell them when to expect you home
+- Tell someone at home where you are, and tell them when to expect you coming back home

 - Keep tech devices fully charged in case of emergencies; bring multiple portable power banks when backpacking

 - Utilize Google Maps when needed

 - Always use a regular map as well as Google Maps because phone data is inconsistent

 - Camp with a buddy when possible

 - Bring pepper spray in case of attackers on the campsite